-For 2022-23, the Chicago Center for Psychoanalysis (CCP) proudly continues its program of small consultation groups, to be led by master clinicians from the CCP community.
-These groups, offered at relatively affordable fees exclusively to CCP members, will focus on several broad areas of clinical practice – relational approaches to developmental issues in the work with adolescents and emerging adults, psychodynamic listening in work with adults, work with severe disturbance, and work within the transference-countertransference matrix; and psychodynamic approaches in community-based agencies.
+For 2023-24, the Chicago Center for Psychoanalysis (CCP) proudly continues its program of small consultation groups, to be led by master clinicians from the CCP community.
+These groups, offered at relatively affordable fees exclusively to CCP members, will focus on several broad areas of clinical practice – relational approaches to developmental issues in the work with adolescents and adults; psychodynamic listening in work with adults; work with severe disturbance; and work within the transference-countertransference matrix; and psychodynamic approaches in community-based agencies.

 Group size will be highly limited to a maximum of 6 members in order to foster intimate and lively participation.
 Members will commit to biweekly meetings through the end of April or May, 2024 (depending on the group), so that groups can offer consistent and cohesive connection around each other’s clinical material.
 Each meeting will be at least 1-1/2 hours ( except for Dr. Sweet's group, which will last 2 hours, and end in April) and will operate virtually or in person at the discretion of the leader.

 We are excited to offer this special opportunity to CCP members, and to those who might want to avail themselves of this opportunity by joining CCP.
 By joining CCP, you will not only be eligible for group membership, but will also enjoy other CCP benefits, such as free access to the acclaimed Friday night lecture series.

 If you would like more information, please contact Dr. Paul Sanders at 847.302.7682, or firstname.lastname@example.org.